 Breathing Space Family Yoga instructors incorporate training from many different styles and schools of yoga but all share a love for the practice and passion for sharing it with yogis of all ages.

-In addition to working with preschoolers, Jessica is a registered massage practitioner and is trained in infant massage instruction.
-She has practiced massage for over eleven years and taught massage as part of Potomac Massage Training Institute’s professional training program.
-Outside of the movement space and massage room, she enjoys cooking, knitting, sewing, gardening and exploring the outdoors with her daughter.
+In addition to working with children, Jessica is a registered massage practitioner and is trained in infant massage instruction.
+She has practiced massage since 2006 and taught massage as part of Potomac Massage Training Institute’s professional training program.
+She maintains a private massage practice through Shine Massage & Wellness in College Park, MD.